 Jesus goes on to teach that we need to be passionate about giving and receiving the Gospel (not lazy or lackadaisical).
 That some hearts are so hard that no matter what approach God sends their way, the “fasters” or “feasters,” they’re just not open.
 How they need to be so careful, for the more one knows, or hears, or sees from God, the greater the judgment will be if that person rejects the Son of God.

 I’ve always loved Matthew 11:28-30.
 When we come to Jesus He gives us rest.
 We don’t have to work for our salvation, or worry, or wonder if we’re saved, we just rest in Him, connect to Him, and learn from Him…for the “rest” of our lives.

 The Pharisees had heaped up a plethora of rules and regulations in their human attempt to keep the Law.
 They appeared to be “holy,” but the vast majority of them did not know the Lord.
 They confronted Jesus for allowing His disciples to pluck heads of grain on the Sabbath Day, they even plotted to destroy Jesus for healing a man on the Sabbath Day.
 This group may have been sincere when they first started, back in the second century B.C. but my how they’ve drifted away.
 Not all false prophets had a false start!

-The disciples were hungry; the man had a withered hand – a hand he could not use. (how hard that must have been).
-And here were these Pharisees claiming to be godly men without mercy or compassion, for the hungry or the handicapped.
-They had elevated their distorted interpretation of the Bible, their traditions over truth (see also Mark 7:1-13).
+The disciples were hungry; the man had a withered hand – a hand he could not use (how hard that must have been).
+And here were these Pharisees claiming to be godly men without any mercy or compassion for the hungry or the handicapped.
+They had elevated their distorted interpretation of the Bible, their traditions, over truth (see also Mark 7:1-13).

-Jesus gave them Scriptural example of how there may be times when human need supersedes the letter of the Law, and more importantly Who He is, He is greater than the Temple, He is Lord even of the Sabbath.
+Jesus gave them Scriptural examples of how there may be times when human need supersedes the letter of the Law, and more importantly Who He is – He is greater than the Temple, He is Lord even of the Sabbath.